Treyeth/Projects/Budgeting/README.md

-# This project consists in providing a way to track the expenses in a easy way.
+# These excel files provide a way to track the expenses in a easy way.

 Some features it provides: